You are here

 1. COPB50H3/(COPD01H3) – Foundations for Success in Arts & Science Co-op

-- Students entering Co-op from outside of UTSC (high school or other postsecondary) will complete this course in Fall or Winter of their first year at UTSC.
-Enrolment in each section is based on admission category: Typically, students in Computer Science, Mathematics and Statistics enroll in the Fall semester while all other Arts & Science Co-op admission categories enroll in the Winter semester however this may vary year to year.
+- Students entering Co-op from outside of UTSC (high school or other postsecondary) will complete this course in Fall, Winter, or Summer of their first year at UTSC.

 - Current UTSC students entering Co-op in April/May will complete this course in the Summer semester.

-- Current UTSC students entering Co-op in July/August will complete this course in the Fall semester.
+- Current UTSC students entering Co-op in July/August will complete this course in the Winter semester.

 2. COPB51H3/(COPD03H3) – Preparing to Compete for your Co-op Work Term